How to Use Battle Cards in Your Sales Process [Templates]

 The Importance of Battle Cards in Sales

 Creating battle cards may feel like extra work, but they are worth the effort.
-Battle cards take the most useful information about your industry, competition, and key benefits of your products, and puts it all in one place.
-Battle cards also help sales reps:
+Battle cards take the most useful information about your industry, competition, and key benefits of your products and put it all in one place.
+Battle cards also help sales reps with the following.

-Having a clear idea of customer challenges and how your product can remedy them before your call with a prospect will greatly help your sales efforts.
+Having a clear idea of customer challenges and how your product can remedy them helps your sales efforts.
 Battle cards outline common customer pain points in addition to which products or services may be best in specific scenarios.

-Having this information handy will help sales reps speak to their prospect’s unique needs with a solution that’s tailor-made for them.
+Having this information handy allows sales reps to hone in on their prospect’s unique needs with a solution that’s tailor-made for them.

 With all the information in one place, reps can focus on pitching rather than researching.
-It’s not only an excellent resource for learning about competitors but your brand’s offerings as well.
-All of the product knowledge they need to solve for the customer is on that card, which will assist them in crafting more effective pitches.
+It’s an excellent resource for learning about not only competitors but also your brand’s offerings.
+All of the product knowledge is on that card, which will assist them in crafting more effective pitches.

 Types of Sales Battle Cards

-Sales battle cards can be utilized as a comparison to one of your competitors, or as a comparison to multiple competitors.
-Additionally, some battle cards may be predominantly utilized internally for sales rep reference, while others are beneficial as prospect-facing collateral as comparison sheets.
+Sales battle cards can offer insights into one or multiple competitors.
+Additionally, some battle cards may be predominantly used internally for sales rep reference, while others are beneficial as prospect-facing collateral.

-If you’re curious about which type of battle card you should create, remember: there’s no harm in over preparing, so we’ll be walking through how to create multiple types of battle cards.
+If you’re curious about which type of battle card you should create, remember: There’s no harm in over-preparing.
+To assist, I’ll discuss how to create multiple types of battle cards.
+However, here are a few general guidelines.

-Multi-competitor battle cards are more often utilized in the researching phase where potential buyers need a lot of information distilled for them.
+• Multi-competitor battle cards are more common in the research phase, where potential buyers need a lot of information distilled for them.

 Free Sales Battle Card Templates